willnalls/cmunol-wiki/README.md

 1. Get your account credentials from the course instructor.
 Once you have logged in, use the 'user settings' link from your dashboard in order to change your password.

+### navigating the gradebook

+You can find a link to the gradebook directly on your dashboard.
+From the gradebook, you can see what work has been submitted, and what needs to be graded.

+**Summary and List**
+Select the category and section (or 'all' sections) that you would like to see.
+The summary shows how many articles or expansions have been submitted per status (ungraded, needs revised, revised, complete).
+Below this, you can select a status to see a list of all articles with the designated category, section, and status.

+**Export and Late Submission**
+At the bottom of the gradebook, there are links to export the grades in a spreadsheet (for mid-semester and end-of-term), and to submit a late article for a student, if necessary.

+### grading

+1. Navigate to the gradebook, and select the category,